causticwonder/IMDB-Analysis_Code-Lou/README.md

 Feature 4: Make 2 basic plots with matplotlib, seaborn, or any other kind of visualization library that you think looks interesting.

-What I Did: Created a histogram of all AverageRatings and NumVotes data points.
+What I Did:
+1.Created a histogram of all AverageRatings and NumVotes data points.
+2.

 Feature 5: If using some format other than a notebook, make sure your README explains your project.